JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a

 \subsubsection{[\ion{Co}{3}]: extended radioactive IGEs}

 The [\ion{Co}{3}]~11.88\um\ line (\autoref{fig:emissivity_24gy}, bottom right) is effectively isolated and shows weaker central emission than either Ni line, with slight asymmetry between blue and red wings.
-The profile suggests radioactive IGEs (80--90\% of Co is radioactive at this phase; \citealt{Blondin2023}) are more evenly distributed and less centrally concentrated than stable Ni.
-Emission in the innermost regions is weaker than predicted by a Gaussian fit, consistent with high-density material being converted to stable Ni at the expense of radioactive Co \citep{Gerardy2007}.
+The profile suggests that radioactive IGEs (80--90\% of Co is radioactive at this phase; \citealt{Blondin2023}) are more evenly distributed and less centrally concentrated than stable Ni.
+Emission in the innermost regions is weaker than predicted by a Gaussian fit, consistent with high-density material being converted to stable Ni at the expense of radioactive Ni which rapidly decays to radioactive Co \citep{Gerardy2007}.